rafik-belloum/rafik-belloum.github.io/_pages/research.md

 ### Research Interests

-I design and evaluate interactive systems that adapt to people’s needs, abilities, and contexts.
+I design, develop and evaluate interactive systems that adapt to people’s needs, abilities, and contexts.
 I am particularly interested in intelligent and data-driven systems, where considering human factors is essential to ensure usability, foster trust, and enable effective interaction.

 Through interdisciplinary collaborations combining computer science with psychology and cognitive ergonomics, I contribute user-centered methods and develop tool support to address both technical and cognitive challenges, with software engineering techniques providing a complementary foundation.